Peej11/mainsail-installer/README.md

     wget -q -O mainsail-install.zip https://github.com/ArmyAg08/mainsail-installer/archive/master.zip && unzip -j -d ~/mainsail-installer/ mainsail-install.zip && rm mainsail-install.zip
     chmod +x ~/mainsail-installer/mainsail-install.sh
     ~/mainsail-installer/mainsail-install.sh

+**IMPORTANT:** Please read all of the prompts carefully.
+There are many different configuration options to set and choose from.

 # Known Issues
 * There are not currently any default configs for V0 or V1.
 Wget will fail in these instances.
-* If you try to use a PiCam, mjpg-streamer will fail to start.
-Enable the camera with `sudo raspi-config` and restart.
+* ~~If you try to use a PiCam, mjpg-streamer will fail to start.
+Enable the camera with `sudo raspi-config` and restart.~~
 * ~~The installer works best if you use your working `printer.cfg` from your current printer.
 The installer will download a stock config based on user input if available.
 Otherwise it will fallback to a simple config but it will cause issues currently.~~
 * ~~The install process for Klipper will only compile the MCU firmware.
 You may get connection errors if the firmware on the board is not already flashed for Klipper.~~
 * ~~Installer will only report a wireless IP address at the end.
 If you have a wired connection, it won\'t display an address.~~